KonstantinQuant/KonstantinQuant/README.md

 Konstantin Kuchenmeister,
 Master's Candidate in Mathematics of Finance at Columbia University.

-Passionate about Machine Learning, Optimization and Quantitative Finance.
+Passionate about Machine Learning, Mathematical Finance and Optimization.